skiptools/skip-ui/README.md

 ### Navigation

 SwiftUI has three primary forms of navigation: `TabView`, `NavigationStack`, and modal presentations.
-SkipUI has not yet implemented modal presentations, but does support `TabView` and `NavigationStack`, albeit with the restrictions explained below.
+SkipUI has implemented all three, albeit with the restrictions explained below.

 SkipUI's `TabView` does yet not support SwiftUI's overflow tab behavior.
 Adding too many tabs will just result in too many tabs rather than SwiftUI's automatic "More" tab.